SalesConnection/Caction-Support/docs/Disable_Notification.md

-## I get spammed by a lot of notifications.
-How do I disable it?
+## I Get Spammed By a Lot of Notifications.
+How Do I Disable It?

 *Note: Only certain admins can disable the notification.
 Please contact your admin if you wish to disable the notifications.<br>